 - hold a Level 6 Diploma, or higher qualification, in counselling

 - be a member of a relevant professional body (or be working towards this).

 From 2019, the New Zealand Association of Counsellors (NZAC) will require new members to have a minimum of a Level 7 Bachelor's degree in counselling.

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

-At least four years of secondary education is preferred.
-A tertiary entrance qualification may be needed to enter some courses.
-Useful subjects include English and languages.
+A tertiary entrance qualification may be required.
+Useful subjects include English and languages to NCEA Level 2.

 Additional requirements for specialist roles:

 - Counsellors working for district health boards are expected to have at least a three-year degree.